jacobsmith/instrumentald_ruby_executor/README.md

 This app is designed to be a (mostly) plug-and-play InstrumentalD statistics collator.
 After configuring a few ENV variables, the process should automatically reach out to those services, collect the necessary statistics, and send them to the Instrumental account for graphing and analyzing.

+It is designed to run on top of [heroku-buildpack-instrumentald](https://github.com/jacobsmith/heroku-buildpack-instrumentald) for easy configuration.

 ## Configuration

 The following ENV vars can be set: